 Scholarships are available to IUPUI students from many different sources.
 The Indiana University scholarship general application is available through One.IU by searching on scholarships.
 IUPUI awards scholarships to students in recognition of academic achievement, leadership, community service and under-represented populations.
 Be sure to check with your academic school at IUPUI for their scholarship opportunities.
 Also, encourage your student to apply for scholarships available in the community and with your employer.
 Other great resources are collegeboard.com/parents or fastweb.com.
 Deadlines will vary for each scholarship.

-Incoming freshmen admitted for the fall term are required to submit a non-refundable enrollment deposit of $100 by May 1, 2018 to formally accept their offer of admission to IUPUI.
+Incoming freshmen admitted for the fall term are required to submit a non-refundable enrollment deposit of $100 to formally accept their offer of admission to IUPUI.
 Upon enrolling, this deposit will be credited to their tuition.
 Students who are Indiana 21st Century Scholars or receiving select scholarships are exempt from paying the deposit, but must request their waiver online.
 Pay the deposit today, request a waiver, or review frequently asked questions at iupui.edu/deposit.
 Payment or waiver request must be received in order to place a reservation for the Student Orientation Program.
 For more information, contact the Office of Admissions at (317) 274-4591 or visit admissions.iupui.edu.

 - Students must create an IUPUI username and passphrase by visiting One.IU and selecting Create My First IU Account.
 Your student’s university login provides access to many important tools like student orientation, placement testing, email, Canvas, and One.IU.